inet-framework/inet/doc/src/users-guide/ch-usage.rst

 - :file:`src/inet/common/` – miscellaneous utility components

-The OMNeT++ NED language uses hierarchical package names.
-Packages correspond to directories under :file:`src/`, so for example, the :file:`src/inet/transportlayer/tcp` directory corresponds to the ``inet.transportlayer.tcp`` NED package.
+The hierarchical package names in the OMNeT++ NED language correspond to packages in directories under :file:`src/`.
+For example, the :file:`src/inet/transportlayer/tcp` directory corresponds to the ``inet.transportlayer.tcp`` NED package.